-We’re more than halfway through summer, but there’s still time to tick some items off your summer bucket list.
+Fall is quickly approaching, but there’s still time to tick some items off your summer bucket list.
 Don’t have any ideas for fun stuff to do?
 Take a look at our list and get crackin’!
 Here are 10 things to do before summer ends.

-Traipse through 4,500 acres of green space at America’s largest urban park at Shelby Farms, then swing through the trees at the Go Ape Treetop Adventure.
-There are endless summer activities at Shelby Farms Park, including The Water Play Sprayground for kids, horseback riding, bike rentals, fishing (rent a boat or bring your own), canoeing, kayaking, paddle-boarding and over 40 total miles of scenic trails for hiking, running, walking, bird-watching and good ol’ exploring!
+Traipse through 4,500 acres of green space at America’s largest urban park at Shelby Farms.
+Then swing through the trees at the Go Ape Treetop Adventure.
+There are endless summer activities at Shelby Farms Park, including The Water Play Sprayground for kids, horseback riding, bike rentals, fishing (rent a boat or bring your own), canoeing, kayaking, paddle-boarding and more than 40 total miles of scenic trails for hiking, running, walking, bird-watching and good ol’ exploring!
 Check out our Ultimate Guide to Shelby Farms Park for more about this urban retreat.
-Worn out after a long day of adventures?
-Recharge at Shelby Farms’ own restaurant, The Kitchen, with a blackberry bourbon sour, a refreshing Gulf shrimp salad and an enchanting view of the lake.

 The Levitt Shell has been a summer space for Memphis music since the 1930s and currently puts on a free concert series each year.
-This summer features over 50 free concerts brought to you by the Orion Free Music Concert Series.
+This summer features more than 50 free concerts as part of the Orion Free Music Concert Series.
 Pack a picnic or hit up one of the various food trucks parked at the shell on Friday or Saturday nights, usually including Memphis favorites like Central BBQ or MemPops.
-The Levitt Shell never fails to provide an enjoyable evening for all ages and audiences!
-Check Facebook to see who will be performing each weekend.
+The Levitt Shell never fails to provide an enjoyable evening for all ages and audiences.
+Check their Facebook page to see who will be performing each weekend.

-Head to AutoZone Park and cheer on our Redbirds!
-The season continues into the beginning of September, so be sure to catch a game before we turn to the Grizzlies for basketball season!
-Whether you’re a big sports fan or not, Redbirds games are fun for all!
-Check out their season schedule, and pencil in a game on your social calendar!
+Head to AutoZone Park and cheer on our Redbirds and Memphis 901 FC.
+The season continues into the beginning of September, so be sure to catch a game before we turn to the Grizzlies for basketball season.
+Whether you’re a big sports fan or not, these baseball and soccer games are fun for all.
+Check out the Redbirds season schedule here and Memphis 901 FC schedule here.

-As we all know, Memphis gets hot and sticky come summertime, so remember to cool off and treat yourself to one of the Bluff City’s many ice cream and cool treat options — a fruity paleta from La Michoacana, a snow cone supreme from Jerry’s, homemade ice cream from Sweet Noshings, rolled ice cream from the new Rollin’ Sweets or a classic popsicle from MemPops!
+Memphis gets hot and sticky in the summer — at least through August.
+Cool off and treat yourself to one of the Bluff City’s many ice cream and cool treat options — a fruity paleta from La Michoacana, a snow cone supreme from Jerry’s, ice cream from Levee Creamery, rolled ice cream from Rollin’ Sweets or a classic popsicle from MemPops.
 With so many scrumptious and refreshing options, you may run out of summer before you get to the end of the list.

 Enjoy the waning days of summer!